 Second prize went to Alex Adams who is founder of Xada, a company that builds and markets hammocks with a unique rope system to college students, campers, backpackers, and sports fans.
 Alex won $500, space in the UTRF business incubator, and legal services from Morehous Legal Group.

 Vol Court is a seminar series and pitch competition held each spring and fall, and is open to students, faculty, staff, and the general public.
-There are seven weekly sessions, and the final session is a competition where participants pitch their business ideas to a panel of judges for cash and prizes.
+There are six weekly sessions, and the final session is a competition where participants pitch their business ideas to a panel of judges for cash and prizes.

 The series reflects the latest ideas in entrepreneurial training, and features several entrepreneurs that talk about both the things they did right and the challenges they faced.
 The spring series features in-depth, hands-on workshops focused on the mechanics of starting a business.

 Click here for Vol Court Spring 2014 Syllabus and click here for the business model canvas (the canvas is the basis for the competition — we will go over this the first night).
 As we get closer to starting the series, more information on the sessions will be found at: www.facebook.com/AndersonCEI

 View videos and documents of past sessions here: Vol Court Archive & Video Resources

 Interested in sponsoring either cash prizes or services?
 Contact Tom Graves, firstname.lastname@example.org or 865-974-6131